nutraz/HeliosHash-DAO/README.md

 ---

 <div align="center">
-  Made with ❤️ by the HeliosHash DAO community
+  Made with ❤️ by the OneWorldProject Community
 </div>
 # CI Test